-- foundation skill and knowledge in computer science core.
+- foundation skill and knowledge in engineering and/or computer science core.

 - knowledge of the management concerns for the effective use of (especially web) technology.

-- an ability to be creative using well-developed problem-solving skills.
+- an ability to be creative and using well-developed problem solving skills.

 - communication, leadership skills, and ability to work in teams.